 INAPPROPRIATE DRESS OR APPEARANCE: Good personal appearance is conducive to a positive learning atmosphere.
 It is each student's responsibility to come to school wearing appropriate attire.
 Wearing apparel shall be neat, clean, safe, and should not disrupt the instructional process.
-Wearing apparel that is sexually suggestive or that features crude, vulgar or profane language or pictures that depict tobacco (including electronic nicotine delivery systems), alcohol, or other drugs, racial or ethnic slurs, double-meaning or gang affiliations is not allowed (e.g. Big Johnson TShirts, Co-ed Naked Apparel, Lucky Pub & Brewery attire, tobacco, alcohol or drug ads and logo).
-Clothing which is unnecessarily distracting to the learning environment is not permitted. (e.g. cut-up jeans, clothing or articles which are excessively soiled, torn, or ragged, no shoes, mesh shirts with no undergarments, half shirts, bare midriff, tank tops, hats on in the building, shirts that are too short, shirts that are cut too low as to allow for the showing of cleavage, biker pants, etc.).
+Wearing apparel that is sexually suggestive or that features crude, vulgar or profane language or pictures that depict tobacco (including electronic nicotine delivery systems), alcohol, or other drugs, racial or ethnic slurs, double-meaning or gang affiliations is not allowed.
+Clothing which is unnecessarily distracting to the learning environment is not permitted. (e.g. clothing or articles which are excessively soiled, torn, or ragged, no shoes, mesh shirts with no undergarments, half shirts, bare midriff, tank tops, hats on in the building, skirts and shorts that are too short, shirts that are cut too low as to allow for the showing of cleavage, etc.).
 The school environment shall be free from threats or the harmful influence of any groups that advocate drugs or disruptive behavior.
 The presence of any apparel, jewelry, accessory, notebook, or manner of grooming which by the nature of its color, arrangement, trademark, or any other attribute, denotes membership in such groups will not be permitted.
 Such group's clothing may vary from school to school and may change from year to year.
 Therefore, it is the responsibility of the administration to determine the appropriateness of clothing or accessories.